 San Gemini is a medieval town towards the south of the Umbria region of central Italy, and although the town is not commonly thought of as a tourist destination there are several interesting historical buildings and artworks to enjoy during a visit, in particular among the churches.

-San Gemini has a great deal of charm - it is situated at the top of a hill and we can clearly distinguish two cities.
-The oldest city has the shape of an irregular ellipse, with its tangle of narrow streets while the modern city winds along the hillside, with long roads, which lead to Piazza Garibaldi.
+San Gemini has a good deal of charm - it is situated at the top of a hill and clearly divided into two parts.
+The oldest region has the shape of an irregular ellipse and contains a tangle of narrow streets, while the modern city winds along the hillside, with long roads which lead to Piazza Garibaldi.

 There are defensive walls around San Gemini that were built at different periods: in ancient times there were five or six entrance gates but half of them have disappeared because of landslides.
 The remaining gates are called Portella, Porta Burgi (The Gate of the village) and Porta Tuderte.

-To start your visit in the most ancient part of San Gemini visit the ruins of the ancient 'Carsulae', founded by the Romans along the Flaminia Road, which enjoyed its most prosperous period in the Imperial age.
+Start your visit in the most ancient part of San Gemini with a visit to the ruins of the ancient 'Carsulae', founded by the Romans along the Flaminia Road and which enjoyed its most prosperous period in the Roman Imperial age.

-In the old part of San Gemini you can see the church of St. Damian, which is thought to hev been built on the buildings of the Roman Forum, and also the famous Arch of St. Damian, the ancient city gate of Carsulae, built with large blocks of limestone but without using mortar.
+In the historic quarter of San Gemini you can see the church of St. Damian, which is thought to have been built on top of the buildings of the Roman Forum, and also the famous Arch of St. Damian, the ancient city gate of Carsulae, which was built with large blocks of limestone but without using mortar.
 Originally the arch was dedicated to the Emperor Trajan.

-Passing through the Porta Burgi you find the church of St. Francis, in the Franciscan-style with a span-roof.
-The portal is typical of those constructed by the Franciscans in Umbria during the 13th century.
-The portal has a pointed arch and is mostly in alabaster, with the presence of Carrara marble in the lintel, columns and capitals.
+Passing through the Porta Burgi you find the church of Saint Francis, with a span-roof in the Franciscan-style.
+The church portal is typical of those constructed by the Franciscans in Umbria during the 13th century, with a pointed arch and mostly carved from alabaster, with Carrara marble used in the lintel, columns and capitals.

 It is thought that the church dates from the 13th century, but it is difficult to determine if it had been built in the years in which St. Francis was alive, as the local tradition tells.

-From the Porta Tuderte you can now enter the Church of St. Giovanni, built in Lombard times and with a façade that dates from 1199.
+From the Porta Tuderte you can now enter the Church of Saint Giovanni, built in Lombard times and with a façade that dates from 1199.
 The church is among the oldest religious buildings in San Gemini although its original plan is hard to decipher.
-Particularly remarkable is the central portal with two stiles resting upon two squat lions, above which there is a mullioned window.
+The central portal is particularly remarkablewith two stiles resting upon two squat lions, above which there is a mullioned window.

 The mosaic decorations of the west portal were by the so-called Maestri Cosmati which was a corporation of marble workers and an authority on polychrome inlays of stone, such as floors, Episcopal chairs and pulpits.
 In this case, the mosaics were made with white stone and red and green porphyry.